mboguslawsk/cp_spring-petclinic/README.md

 This project is based on the official [Spring PetClinic Sample Application](https://github.com/spring-projects/spring-petclinic).

+This repo is part of the Capstone Project, which can be accessed via the [link](https://github.com/mboguslawsk/cp_main_capstone_project).

 The CI/CD process is implemented using GitHub Actions (GHA) pipelines.
 There are two supported cases:

 ---